tohas1986/openbmc/poky/documentation/kernel-dev/common.rst

 What Changed in a Kernel?
 -------------------------

-Here are a few examples that show how to use Git commands to examine changes.
+Following are a few examples that show how to use Git commands to examine changes.
 These examples are by no means the only way to see changes.